membraneframework/membrane_tutorials/get_started/simple_pipeline.md

  - `Membrane.File.Source` - the Source module form Membrane file plugin that will read a file.
  - `Membrane.MP3.MAD.Decoder` - an mp3 decoder based on [MAD](https://www.underbit.com/products/mad/)
  - `Membrane.FFmpeg.SWResample.Converter` - a converter based on [FFmpeg SWResample](https://ffmpeg.org/doxygen/trunk/group__lswr.html#details).
-We'll be needing it to resample our row audio stream from 24 to 16 bits.
+We'll be needing it to resample our raw audio stream from 24 to 16 bits.
  - `Membrane.Portaudio.Sink` - A Sink module that will be playing our music with [Portaudio](http://www.portaudio.com)

 > As you can see all elements we're using are not a part of `membrane_core`, but can be found in separate libraries.
 You can find a list of packages provided by Membrane team [here](https://membraneframework.org/guide/v0.7/packages.html).
 You can also learn how to write your own Element.